dziemid/dziemid.github.io/source/_posts/2014-06-22-extracting-your-linkedin-connections-into-neo4j-graph-database.markdown

 ## Exploring the data

-Once data was imported I've went to http://localhost:7474/browser/ and started experimenting with queries.
+Once data was imported I went to http://localhost:7474/browser/ and started experimenting with queries.

 ### With whom do I have the most contacts in common?